phospho-app/phospho/README.md

 6. Start using phospho

 Go the platform at `http://localhost:3000` to grab your project id and api key.
-Logged your first message :
+Log your first message :

 ```bash
 export PHOSPHO_PROJECT_ID="your_project_id"